forcedotcom/sfdx-scanner/CONTRIBUTING.md

 ```

 ### Running
-Run any sfdx scanner command by replacing `sfdx` with `bin/run.js` or `bin/run.cmd` from sfdx-scanner directory.
+Run any sfdx scanner command by replacing `sfdx` with `bin/dev.js` or `bin/dev.cmd` from sfdx-scanner directory.
 For example, you can invoke `list` command with:
 ```
-bin/run.js scanner:rule:list
+bin/dev.js scanner rule list
 ```

 ### Making changes